-6.6 Experiment 3: Index combination
+4.6 Experiment 3: Index combination

-The performance of the luminance and spatial index is clearly worse than of the chromaticity histogram.
-Therefore, we wanted to know if the correspondence with the observers' judgments could be improved if the spatial or the spatial and the luminance information are used in addition.
+The performance of the luminance and spatial index is clearly worse than that of the chromaticity histogram.
+However, we wanted to know if the correspondence with the observers' judgments could be improved if the spatial or the spatial and the luminance information were used in addition to the color frequencies.

-As the similarity function the average of the z-transformed distance values were used.
-All other parameters correspond to experiment two.
+We used the average of the z-transformed distance values as our similarity function.
+All other conditions were identical to the ones in experiment two.